 If you decide to search Amazon for "Uncorked Provence" and to read my whimsical travel memoir, I hope you will enjoy my storytelling even half as much as my new friend Grant Lawrence did...

 "Like a wry cross between Bill Bryson and Dave Bidini, Paul Shore’s funny, self-deprecating and wholesome recounting of a year spent in the French Riviera will ring très true for anyone who has made the trip to this special but highly exclusive part of the world.
 Shore captures exactly what it’s like to be a foreign national trying to bust into the local scene.
 And if you haven’t been to the South of France, Uncorked will have you looking up AirBnBs in places like Saint-Paul de Vence or Villefranche-sur-Mer while you practice your pétanque rolls.
 One part travelogue, one part self-help guide, one part memoir, Uncorked is just like a good French wine: light, delicious, and full of flavour."

 -- Grant Lawrence, CBC broadcaster and author of Adventures in Solitude: what not to wear to a nude potluck and other stories from Desolation Sound

 Get out there and UNCORK YOURSELF a little ... eff frivolous!

 And stay tuned for my upcoming post about my time working for the Vancouver 2010 Winter Olympic and Paralympic Games and daring to become involved in bobsledding (and skeleton and luge too).

-Uncorked will touch and amuse, spark wanderlust and evoke fond memories of travel to fascinating places.
+Uncorked will touch, amuse, inspire and evoke fond memories of travel to fascinating places.